a-woodpecker/ytarchive/README.md

 browser appending suffixes (`main (1).cpp`, or `MainWindow.cpp.txt` - turn on *View > File name extensions* in Explorer), or an extra nesting level.
 The build stops at the first missing file, so verify all of them.
-`tools\verify-tree.ps1` checks the whole layout against git in one pass.

 **"cl.exe is not able to compile a simple test program" (LNK2001 / LNK4272).**
 Scan the log for `LNK4272` warnings naming `...\um\x86\kernel32.lib` - the